yogeshshrivastava/Flickster/README.md

 The following **additional** features are implemented:

 * [x] Share capabilty: users can share movies with others via email, facebook, etc
+* [x] More material design for details screen with Share and playing trailer
+* [x] Added capability for viewing details for popular movies

 ## Video Walkthrough